About Just Healing

-Aherlow B Kasjaka (formerly Bianca A. Smith) is a White, able-bodied, neurotypical, queer trans nonbinary person.
+Aherlow B Kasjaka (formerly Bianca A. Smith) is a white, able-bodied, neurodivergent, queer trans nonbinary person.
 Throughout their life, Aherlow recognized the pivotal impacts physical and mental health played in theirs and their family's lives.
 This led them down a path towards leadership in food justice and public health initiatives as a registered dietitian.
 In their work, Aherlow has fought to enhance children's access to healthy food and has helped institutions build healthier environments that promote environmental sustainability.
 The majority of Aherlow's work for the state has centered around community building, collaboration, stakeholder engagement, and facilitation.
-Aherlow also does volunteer work with a local non-profit, organizing wellness retreats for community healing and organizational fundraising.
+Aherlow also does volunteer work with a local non-profits as an event planner and producer and art curator.

 As a close witness to homophobia, addiction, domestic abuse, and mental health challenges throughout their life, Aherlow recognized their own embodied generational trauma and understood the importance of creating a world where everyone can feel the healing sense of belonging.
-They recognized they could use their strength from their unconventional life experience as an opportunity to amplify issues in the LGBTQ+ community, as well as other social justice issues, through their work and their writing.
-Two years ago, they pivoted in their career towards health equity work in public education and public health.
-This work has led to more collaborative supports to Indigenous organizations in child nutrition programming, increased funding to support DEI professional development of state workers, and state and federal policy changes.
+They recognized they could use their strength from their unconventional life experience as an opportunity to amplify issues in the LGBTQIA+ community, as well as other social justice issues, through their work and their writing.
+Three years ago, they pivoted in their career towards health equity work in public education and public health.
+They center their work on relationship building, listening to those most marginalized by systems of oppression, and advocacy through policy and systems change.

 They also express their activism through their writing.
 In 2020, they published modern fiction novel, Triangle, a story about a queer woman's journey towards self-love and healing.
 As a queer person who struggled to find safety in the world and within themself, they wanted to represent the experiences of those who come out later in life through this fictional story.